dennisallard/rms0-mssql-express/README.md

 That is the database this express app will be connecting to per settings in .env (see .env-SAMPLE)

-The current very preliminary version of this app accesses only the Crime data table.
+The current preliminary version of this app accesses only the Crime data table.

 Build the express app in the standard node way: